suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   headers: {'Authorization': 'Bearer ' + token.access}
 		   // PORT_NUMBER can be 1, 2, 3, or 0 (0 if all lds bus)
 		-  Response:
-		   { 'status': 'OK', 'message': string }
+		   { 'status': 'OK', 'message': string, 'ldsbus': json_object }
-		   // if port number is 1,2 or 3, ldsbus length is 1
-		   // if port number is 0, ldsbus contains all 3 ports so ldsbus length is 3 { 'status': 'NG', 'message': string }
+		   { 'status': 'NG', 'message': string }
+		   // This is exactly the same as GET LDS BUS
+		   // The only difference is that this API queries the device itself
+		   // Refer to the return value of GET LDS BUS

 		C. CHANGE LDSU NAME
 		-  Request: